larrydiamond/typescriptcollectionsframework/README.md

 Semver will be adopted once we are at version 1.0 of this framework.

-In TypeScript all objects do not inherit from Object (which we do not control anyway) so a new base Interface called Collectable has been created for the methods we would need to create in Java.
+In TypeScript all objects do not inherit from Object (which we do not control anyway) so a new base Interface called Collectable has been created for ArrayList to support equals().

 # Thank you for all the support.
 The number of NPM downloads has been way higher than I expected.
 150 in the first three days, 350 in the first five days.
 That's *way* *way* *way* more interest in what I'm doing than I expected.
 Thank you!